sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The thematic elements makes the starting point for further planning of the search, where the next step will be [finding good search terms](internlenke)

-:::::: details I helsefagene er PICO- og SPIDER-skjemaet mye brukt i fasen med å skille ut de tematiske elementene i problemstillingen
-PICO står for bestemte elementer som ofte er med i en helsefaglig problemstilling:
+:::::: details  The PICO and SPIDER framework are models used for structuring questions, often within health related sujects, because it captures each key element required for a focused question.
+PICO stands for certain elements that are often included in health related reserach questions:

-**P**: (problem/patient): pasient/pasientgruppe/diagnose <br />
+**P**: (problem or patient) <br />
-**I**: (intervention): tiltak/eksponering <br />
+**I**: (intervention) <br />
-**C**: (comparison): eventuell sammenligning med et annet tiltak/eksponering <br />
+**C**: (comparison) <br />
-**O**: (outcome): utfall (det du vil ha ny kunnskap om)

-PICO klargjør hvem/hva problemstillingen din handler om, hvilke tiltak som skal undersøkes og hvilke utfall du er interessert i.
+**O**: (outcome) <br />

+PICO clarifies who or what your research question is about, what interventions are being scrutinized and what oucome you are interested in
-**Anvendelse av PICO**
+**Application of PICO**

-::::: eksempel Er trening eller kosthold mest effektivt for å behandle overvekt?
+::::: eksempel Is exercise or diet most efficient for treating overweight?

-:::: picoskjema
+:::: pico table
-::: picoboks P
+::: picobox P
-Overvektige
+Overweight
 :::

-::: picoboks I
+::: picobox I
-Trening
+Excercise
 :::

-::: picoboks C
+::: picobox C
-Kosthold
+Diet
 :::

-::: picoboks O
+::: picobox O
-Vekttap
+Weightloss
 :::
 ::::

-I dette eksempelet er vi interessert i effekten av tiltaket «trening» (I) sett i forhold til effekten av «kosthold» \(C\) .
-Det vil si at vi ønsker å finne studier som sammenligner disse to tiltakene.
-Det vi ønsker å måle (O), er overvektiges (populasjonens) vekttap.
+In the example above, we are intersted in the effect of the intervention "excercise" (I) in comparison to "diet" \(C\).
+That is, we are looking to find studies that compare these to interventions.
+We want to measure the weightloss (O) of people who are overweight (P).
 :::::

-Det er ikke alltid hensiktsmessig å fylle ut alle fire elementene i PICO-skjemaet.
-Noen ganger har man ingen klar I (intervensjon), andre ganger mangler C (sammenligning) og andre ganger finnes ingen tydelig formulert O (utfall).

-::::: eksempel PICO-skjema med forslag til synonymer
+It is not always appropriate to fill inn all the elements in the PICO table.
+Sometimes there are no clear I (intervention), C (comparison) is not specified, or no clear O (outcome) is expressed in the research question.

+::::: eksempel PICO table with synomym suggestions

 Nedenfor vises et utfylt PICO-skjema med forslag til synonymer til spørsmålet «er trening eller kosthold mest effektivt for å behandle overvekt?»

-:::: picoskjema
+:::: pico table
-::: picoboks P
+::: pico box P
-Overvektige

-Overvekt

-Fedme

 Høy BMI